PB Guild By-Laws

 SECTION 5.
 Vacancy in an elected office during the year will be filled by appointment by the President after consultation with remaining officers.

 ARTICLE VIII.
 COMMITTEES: Committees will be appointed by the President.
 Each committee will have a chair plus the number of members necessary for the job.
-Members are encouraged to volunteer for their committee of choice.
-Committee chairs will have been members of the Guild for one year before assuming their position.
+Members are encouraged to volunteer for the committee of their choice.

 SECTION 2.
 EXHIBITIONS COMMITTEE will coordinate Guild-sponsored exhibitions of members' paintings in juried and non-juried shows, by: